dcblack/technology_demonstrator/README.txt

   * SystemC dumping a netlist
   * Managing sc_reporting

-This directory contains two subdirectories: sysc/ and zedboard/ representing the component parts.
-There are also a few supporting directories: docs/ contains information about the project. bin/ contains some supporting scripts for one of two makefile flows (systemc related).
-NOTE: You probably do not need to understand the two makefile flows in any detail.
+This directory contains several subdirectories: hls/, rtl/, src/, sysc/ and zedboard/ representing the component parts.
+There are also a few supporting
+directories: docs/ contains information about the project. bin/ contains some supporting scripts for one of several makefile flows (systemc related). etc/ contains makefile automation.
+NOTE: Hopefully you do not need to understand the two makefile flows in any detail.

+The core design is represented by src/dev_hls.cpp.
+Other files under src/ are for stand-alone testing.

 The zedboard/ directory contains C-code for a zedboard; although, it can be compiled for execution any any standard linux environment that supports POSIX